Mavis Tchibota

-Mavis Tchibota Dufounou (מאויס צ'יבוטה דפונו; born 7 May 1996) is a Congolese footballer who plays as a left winger for Israeli Premier League club Maccabi Haifa and the Congo national football team.
+Mavis Tchibota Dufounou (מאויס צ'יבוטה דפונו; born 7 May 1996) is a Congolese professional footballer who plays as a winger for Liga II club Sepsi OSK.

 Club career

 Tchibota began his career in his native Congolese league playing for Diables Noirs, before officially joining the system of Israeli side Maccabi Tel Aviv in 2015.
 He spent the majority of his time out on loan with fellow Israeli Premier League side Hapoel Kfar Saba, joining in July 2015.
 He scored his opening senior goal in his second match, notching a seventy second-minute winner over Maccabi Haifa.
 Tchibota stayed for the 2015–16 and 2016–17 seasons, netting ten times in sixty-nine fixtures in all competitions for Hapoel Kfar Saba.
 Bnei Yehuda signed Tchibota on loan on 4 July 2017.
 Twelve months later, he was signed permanently via a swap for Maor Kandil.

 On 19 February 2019, Bulgarian First League club Ludogorets Razgrad announced Tchibota had penned a pre-contract agreement with the club; effective from the succeeding June.
 He scored on his competitive debut for them, netting in their 2–0 Bulgarian Supercup victory over Lokomotiv Plovdiv on 3 July.
 After a further goal in UEFA Europa League qualifying against The New Saints, Tchibota scored his first league goal on 22 September versus Arda Kardzhali.
 He netted a hat-trick on 25 September in the Bulgarian Cup versus second tier team Neftochimic.
 In February 2022 Tchibota returned to Israel, joining Maccabi Haifa.

+On 12 September 2024, Tchibota signed with Russian Premier League club Akron Tolyatti.
+On 27 January 2025, Tchibota returned to Israel and joined Bnei Sakhnin on loan.
+On 11 June 2025, his contract with Akron was terminated by mutual consent.

+On 3 September 2025, Tchibota joined Sepsi OSK in Romania.